 Flavourings are usually made from a variety of different ingredients in order to achieve the desired flavour, organoleptic and technical properties.
 Flavourings can contain up to sixty or seventy ingredients with multiple vendors for each ingredient.
-The ingredients include, amongst others, flavouring substances and preparations, essential oils, extracts, food additives, carriers and other foodstuffs.
-Information on the flavour's composition and detailed information on the ingredients used - such as geographical origin - is considered 'intellectual property' by the flavour-industry.
+The ingredients include, amongst others, flavouring substances and flavouring preparations, (e.g. essential oils, extracts), food additives, carriers and other foodstuffs.
+Information on the flavouring's composition and detailed information on the ingredients used - such as geographical origin - is considered 'intellectual property' by the flavour-industry.